anthonyboos559/GVSU-CIS350-T.A.L.A-Systems/docs/software_requirements_specification.md

  4. FRG4: The GUI shall allow the user to save their changes.

 2. Database
- 1. FRD1: Database shall send SQL commands
+ 1. FRD1: Database shall construct SQL queries.
  2. FRD2: Database shall not directly use GUI arguments to execute SQL commands
  3. FRD3: Database shall create 3 tables and initialize them with the correct data upon    	instantiation of a Database object.
  4. FRD4: User shall be able to add items to inventory table.